grapp1/kw-intern/parflow/docs/parflow_keys.rst

     The value must be one of the following options ['NoPC', 'MGSemi', 'PFMG', 'PFMGOctree', 'SMG']

 .. warning::
-    The ParFlow key is written as  .Linear.Preconditioner
+    The ParFlow key is written as *Solver.LinPreconditioner.Linear.Preconditioner*

 Solver.LinPrecondSym